-If litigation is the only method by which an association can compel compliance with the governing documents, an association has the right to file claim in superior court, asking the court to order that the owner bring the property into compliance by correcting the violation.
-This type of case requires an evidentiary hearing before the judge where the association has to provide witnesses and exhibits showing the violation and the association's attempts to have the violation corrected without having to resort to court action.
+If litigation is the only method by which an association can compel compliance with the governing documents, an association has the right to file a claim in superior court, asking the court to order that the owner bring the property into compliance by correcting the violation.
+This type of lawsuit is commonly known as injunctive relief.
+If an owner fails to voluntarily comply during or after the lawsuit and the Association obtains an injunctive relief judgment, enforcement of the judgment requires an evidentiary hearing before the judge where the association has to provide witnesses and exhibits showing the violation and the association's attempts to have the violation corrected without having to resort to court action.
 In most cases, once the judge enters an order requiring compliance, it will also enter judgment in favor of the association for its attorneys' fees and costs incurred, although the amount awarded for attorney fees is discretionary on the judge's part.

 An association also has the option to file a complaint against an owner in the Arizona Department of Real Estate.
-The Arizona Department of Real Estate will set a hearing with an administrative Law Judge.
+The Ari-zona Department of Real Estate will set a hearing with an administrative Law Judge.
 The Association can request that the Administrative Law Judge order the owner to comply with the governing documents.
 However, the remedies in this department are limited and the association will not be able to recover attorneys' fees.